mitmath/6S083/problem_sets/PS2.md

 Exercise 2 to sample from geometric distribution will be very slow, since it just sits there calculating a lot of `false`s!
 (The average amount of time taken is what you hopefully found in [1.8])

 Let's make a better algorithm.
-Think of each probability $P_n$ as a "bin" of length $P_n$.
+Think of each probability $P_n$ as a "bin" of length $n$.
 If we lay those bins next to each other starting from $P_1$ on the left, then $P_2$, etc., there will be an *infinite* number of bins filling up the interval between $0$ and $1$.
 (In principle there is no upper limit on how many days it will take to recover, although the probability becomes *very* small.)

 Now suppose we take a uniform random number $r$ between $0$ and $1$.
 That will fall into one of the bins.
 If it falls into the bin corresponding to $P_n$, then we return $n$ as the recovery time!